mrDarcyMurphy/is/test/README.md

 # To Test `is` in your Browser

-There's an `index.html` and `index.min.html` in the test folder.
-For now, they load the lib so you can work with it.
-Eventually they'll have the full suite attached.
+There's `index.html` and `index.min.html` in the test folder.
+They load `is` so you can work with it.

-Ideally, open index.html and watch it fly.

 # Complete Set of Test Values